 In a similar vein, CDFIs are lenders that specialize in offering financial assistance to nonprofit businesses.
 This includes loans for charities and other nonprofit organizations.
 Note that loan amounts may be small—though, on occasion, some do offer higher capital amounts—and interest rates might be high.
 Still, if you’re having trouble finding a loan for your nonprofit, researching CDFIs could be a viable option.

 Speaking of banks and credit unions, you can look into applying for a “traditional” business loan, such as a business term loan or business line of credit, through these types of lenders.
-Make sure you have the correct expectations, however: Not only are bank loans very difficult for even for-profit business owners to obtain, but it’s even more difficult for nonprofits.
+Please note that bank loans are challenging to secure for nonprofits.
 In general, candidates must present a strong financial profile, since bank loans only go to the most qualified candidates.

-If, however, you have a very strong credit history and your nonprofit is generating revenue, it might be worth the inquiry to see if your bank would be willing to work with you.
+If you have a very strong credit history and your nonprofit is generating revenue, it’s worth applying for a loan through your bank.
 You will want to look for language in their materials that says that the bank or credit union lends to nonprofits.
 (You might have more luck with credit unions than large banks, which are often set up to serve a community or group specifically, and might be more friendly to nonprofits as a result.)
-You also will want to expect that your interest rate will be quite a bit higher on bank loans—remember, it all comes down to how they evaluate your risk.
+Also, expect higher than normal interest rates—remember, it depends on how they evaluate your risk.

-For these loan applications, prepare to have a lot of documentation on hand.
-This includes financial statements, revenue history, incorporation documentation, plans for development, and more.
-It’s better to over-prepare than under-prepare, since having the right paperwork on hand will speed up your loan approval process.
+You’ll need to apply extensive documentation when applying—financial statements, revenue history, incorporation documentation, development plans, and more.
+It’s better to over-prepare than under-prepare since having the right paperwork on hand will speed up your loan approval process.

 You might not think of a business credit card as a loan, but it can be.
 After all, you’re drawing against a credit line that you need to pay back later.
-With a little bit of research, you can find business credit cards that have low interest rates, which is beneficial to your bottom line if you’re unable to pay your bills on time.
+With some research, you can find business credit cards with low interest rates, which is beneficial if you cannot pay your bills on time.

 There is also the option of applying for a 0% introductory APR business credit card.
 These cards are different than other business credit cards because they offer a fixed period during which you won’t have to pay interest on the balance you carry.
 These fixed periods are relatively long, often up to a year, which will enable you to generate the revenue to pay off the balance and create a payment plan to do so.